HadarPinchasi/Target-social-network/README.md

 Hope you enjoy the app!

 project part 3:
-as you can see, the last merge to the main branch is the *part 3* of the project.
+as you can see, the last merge to the main branch is the *part 3* of the project. the instructions are in the server repository